Hill House School, South Yorkshire: Recent history

-In April 2017, the school's new dining hall was opened.
+In September 2015, the school's Paver Astroturf Hockey Pitch was opened by Olympic Gold Medallist Imran Sherwani, and in April 2017, the school's new Dining Hall was opened.

-In October 2020, the school issued an apology in response to a satirical TikTok video showing several Hill House students lip-syncing to a song as part of a popular TikTok challenge.

 In August 2021, the school celebrated record examination results and Oxbridge admissions.

 In February 2023, the school's new £1 million sports pavilion was opened at Blaxton Sports Grounds by the international netball player Tracey Neville.

 In November 2024, the school opened New Court, including its Art School, Music School, Mathematics Department and Fitness Centre.

 In December 2024, Hill House was named 'Independent Secondary School of the Year, North' for 2025 by the Sunday Times.

 Catchment

 The main catchment area includes Tickhill, Bawtry, Epworth, Doncaster, Rotherham, Howden, Selby, Pontefract, Retford & Worksop, all of which are served by school transport.